charanahu/charanhu.github.io/content/projects/skin-cancer-detection-cnn.md

 ---
-title: "Skin Cancer Detection CNN"
+title: "Skin Cancer Detection using CNN(Convolutional Neural Network)"
 description: "Can computers detect the cancer of an image?"
 dateString: Jan 2021 - May 2021
 draft: false